 International candidates have the opportunity to pursue a graduate degree in our College of Arts and Sciences, College of Business, or College of Engineering.
-Professional degrees are offered through our College of Pharmacy and School of Law.
+Professional degrees are offered through our College of Pharmacy and Health Sciences and School of Law.

 Entry Points for Admission